-3. Supported the emergency response and recovery efforts for the Woolsey Fire Disaster.
+3. Continued to support the emergency response and recovery efforts for the Woolsey Fire Disaster.

-Staffed the Department Operations Center to coordinate Situation Status reports and resource needs throughout the event, and subsequent rain storms that impacted the burned area.
-Additionally, provided support for post-fire Unified Command operations.
+Provided support for post-fire Unified Command operations.
 Helped organize multi-agency efforts with local, state, and federal jurisdictions and partner agencies to ensure recovery operations were uniform and coordinated.

 Coordinated efforts for disaster recovery funding available through Federal Highway Administration, Federal Emergency Management Agency, (FEMA) and California Office of Emergency Services.
-The total damages to Public Works infrastructure is currently estimated at \$22.5 million.
+The total damages to Public Works infrastructure related to fires impacting the County and subsequent rain storms is currently estimated at \$96.7 million, which includes \$89 million related to transportation infrastructure.
 Additionally, staff is coordinating with the Office of Emergency Management to participate in FEMA's Debris Removal from Private Property Program.